jeamon/eprocessor/README.md

     -api      Specify the API URL where the payment records will be posted.
     -key      Specify the key to use into the custom HTTP header 'X-API-KEY'.
     -source   Specify the full URL (inc. filename) for download the data.
+    -save     If present then provided arguments would be saved as env variables for later use.

 Arguments: